 The sun is out, and with many schools set to close for summer vacation this week it’s the perfect time for families to start thinking about vacations of their own.
-While trips by plane are the most time-efficient means of travel, there are few images more iconic to the American experience than packing up the family station wagging and hitting the open road.
+While trips by plane are the most time-efficient means of travel, there are few images more iconic to the American experience than packing up the family station wagon and hitting the open road.

 Unfortunately, not too many families seem inclined to take a road trip to Rhode Island, at least according to one study recently published by finance and analytical research company WalletHub, which ranked the Ocean State as the worst road trip destination in the country.